 - 2 tablespoons distilled white vinegar

-- 1 cup gluten free old fashioned oatmeal
+- 1 cup old fashioned oatmeal gluten free, if necessary

 - 1 tablespoon baking powder